rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-querying-native-elements" -->
 ## Integration Testing by Querying Native Elements

-- Importing the `AppModule`, override the `ToDoService` by providing the mock as before.
+- Importing the `AppModule`, override the `ToDoService` by providing the mock as before
-- We can use the `debugElement` to query the generated DOM.
+- We can use the `debugElement` to query the generated DOM
-- The test fails because we changed the data in the service after the component was created and the view hasn't detected it.
+- The test fails because we changed the data in the service after the component was created and the view hasn't detected it

 #####_src/app/app.component.spec.ts_
 ```ts